Encryption Settings

 TrueNAS provides basic permissions settings and an access control list (ACL) editor to define dataset permissions.
 ACL permissions control the actions users can perform on dataset contents and shares.

 An Access Control List (ACL) is a set of account permissions associated with a dataset that applies to directories or files within that dataset.
-TrueNAS uses ACLs to manage user interactions with shared datasets and creates them when users add a dataset to a pool.
+TrueNAS uses ACLs to manage user interactions with shared datasets.
+When you create a dataset, TrueNAS sets the ACL type based on the dataset preset, but you must configure the ACL before it becomes active.

 ACL Types in TrueNAS